Information for sponsoring and host organisations

 - Improving corporate processes and procedures through engaging in critical friendship and their contextualisation within a wider organisational setting.

-Amongst the responsibilities of host organisations is to provide a named mentor within the organisation who will be responsible for liaising with the Professional Fellow throughout their Fellowship and on the approach to, and throughout, their residency.
+Amongst the responsibilities of host organisations is to provide a named mentor within the organisation who will be responsible for liaising with the Professional Fellow throughout their Fellowship and particularly during their residency.

 More information about the role and responsibilities of sponsoring and host organisations can be found in the guidance for participating organisations.